 Interested in earning your master’s degree at Georgia State?
 Want to gain expertise in early behavioral intervention?
 Consider applying for Project BEES!

-- Full waiver of tuition and fees
+- Full waiver of tuition and assistance with fees

 - Scholar stipend